ISBM Doctoral Awards

 The award consists of:

-· Assistance, as needed, in gaining the cooperation of both ISBM member firms and non-member firms for data, interviews, etc.
+- Assistance, as needed, in gaining the cooperation of both ISBM member and non-member firms for data, interviews, etc.

 PhD candidates interested in the competition should submit an abstract of their research not to exceed five double-spaced pages, along with a current vita and a vita of their dissertation advisor.
 The abstract should address the potential importance of their work to business marketing practice, its theoretical contributions, the research methodology, and the amount and kind of support requested.
-The abstract must be submitted no later than September 15, 2018.
-See special note on instructions for Electronic Submissions.
+The abstract must be submitted by email no later than 15 September 2010.
+An email will be sent confirming receipt of your abstract.

-Proposals will be judged by an academic panel, consisting of representatives of the Institute and qualified faculty members from other universities.
-The panel will not provide feedback to the entrants at this stage.
-Finalists will be notified by October 10, 2018.
+Proposals will be judged by an academic panel, consisting of representatives of the ISBM and qualified faculty members from other universities.
+Finalists will be notified by 11 October 2010.
+Final proposals not to exceed 15 double-spaced pages are due on 15 November.
+Winners will be announced by 1 February 2011.